colcon/colcon.readthedocs.org/reference/verb/build.rst

 \\--cmake-target CMAKE_TARGET
   Build a specific target instead of the default target.
-  To avoid packages which don't have that target to fail the build also pass :ref:`--cmake-target-skip-unavailable
+  To avoid packages which don't have that target causing the build to fail, also pass :ref:`--cmake-target-skip-unavailable
   <build-verb_cmake-target-skip-unavailable_arg>`.